-Quinoa and Green Banana Flour Bread is delicious and healthy way to treat yourself without any guilt.
+Banana Flour Bread is delicious and healthy way to treat yourself without any guilt.
 This amazing gluten free bread is made with quinoa flour, green banana flour and dried apricots.
 Hands down, the best banana bread without using actual bananas!
-This favorite family recipe is sweet, moist, and with plenty of banana flavor.
+This banana flour recipe is sweet, moist, and with plenty of banana flavor.
 It’s a classic comfort food that you can serve for breakfast or dessert.

 Green Banana Flour Bread equals Resistant Starch